-If you’re struggling to conceive, you might be looking at all the options available to you.
-In this search, you might wonder, “Can birth control help infertility?”
+If you’re struggling to conceive, you might be exploring all the options.
+During your search, you may wonder, “Can birth control help with infertility?”

-There are multiple birth control options to prevent pregnancy—but can any make conception harder in the long run?
+There are various birth control options designed to prevent pregnancy—but could any of them make conception more challenging in the long run?

-Read on to learn how different birth control types affect fertility.
-Plus, we’ll discuss the one method that could speed up baby-making.
+Read on to learn how different birth control methods impact fertility.
+We’ll also discuss one method that could potentially speed up the path to pregnancy.

 Does birth control affect fertility?